How High Can a Hot Air Balloon Go?

 - Weight of the balloon: A heavier balloon will reach a higher altitude than a lighter one.
-The weight of the balloon will determine how much air is displaced by the air in the envelope, so it means that if you have a hot air balloon with a heavier envelope, it will go higher than lighter envelopes.
+The weight of the balloon will determine how much air is displaced by the air in the envelope, meaning if you have a hot air balloon with a heavier envelope, it will go higher.

 - Size of the envelope: A larger envelope can hold more gas, which will allow the balloon to reach a higher altitude.
 The size of the envelope will determine how much air is displaced by your balloon.
-So, if you have a larger balloon, it can displace more air compared to smaller balloons.
-That is why large envelopes tend to go higher than small envelopes.
+So, if you have a larger balloon, it can displace more air compared to smaller balloons, allowing it to reach higher altitudes.

-- Type of gas used to heat the air inside: The type of gas used to heat up the air inside the envelope affects how high a hot air balloon can reach.
-Different gasses will have different lifting capacities, so the type of gas used to heat the air inside also affects how high the hot air balloon can go.
+- Type of gas used to heat the air inside: Different gasses will have different lifting capacities, so the type of gas used to heat the air inside also affects how high the hot air balloon can go.

-- The temperature of the surrounding air: Hot air balloons can be affected by the air temperature surrounding them.
-The lower the surrounding air temperatures are, the higher your balloon can go because it will be less dense compared to hot air.
+- The temperature of the surrounding air: The lower the surrounding air temperatures are, the higher your balloon can go because it will be less dense compared to hot air.

-- The atmospheric conditions at the time: The atmospheric conditions at the time will affect how high an air balloon can rise.
-If there is a strong wind blowing your balloon while you are climbing, it will create turbulent air and might decrease the chances of reaching your maximum altitude.
+- The atmospheric conditions at the time: If there is a strong wind blowing your balloon while you are climbing, it will create turbulent air and might decrease the chances of reaching your maximum altitude.